maubanel/gamemaker-cosmic-shooter/README.md

 This will run both on the Mac & PC.
 Clone or download the repository: `git clone https://github.com/maubanel/CosmicShooter`.

 Run the game by double clicking on `CosmicShooter.yyp`.
-Full walk-through is included in instructions.pdf.
+Full walk-through is included in `instructions.pdf`.